Hello! I’m Liz (she/her). I am a social scientist currently working as a Senior Research Associate at the Boston College School of Social Work.

 I use a range of methods for this work, including cross-sectional survey analyses, mixed models (GLMMs, HLMs) with longitudinal and EMA data, structural equation modeling, and qualitative interviews.
 I typically work on interdisciplinary teams across psychology, public health, epidemiology, medicine, and policy.
 Similarly, I have experience working with and recruiting from diverse research populations with sensitivity and competency.

 I graduated with my PhD in Social Health Psychology from the SPICE Lab at Stony Brook University.
 During graduate school, I completed an advanced graduate certificate in quantitative methods and elective coursework in grant writing and science communication.
-Previously, I worked at the Mongan Institute at Massachusetts General Hospital, managing several randomized trials of tobacco cessation interventions.
-I’m also an alumna of the College of the Holy Cross, where I started my research journey in the Concealable Stigmatized Identities Lab.
+I then completed a postdoc in the Program in Public Health at Stony Brook, where I led analyses and manuscript writing for an NIH-funded study on violence victimization as a driver of HIV transmission among South African boys.